Impressive Alcaraz wins in Madrid for 4th title of the year

 - Rafael NadalSpanish tennis player

-After victories over his idol Rafael Nadal in the quarterfinals and top-ranked Novak Djokovic in the semifinals, the Spanish teenage sensation comfortably defeated No. 3 Zverev 6-3, 6-1.
+His comfortable 6-3, 6-1 win over Zverev followed victories over his idol Rafael Nadal in the quarterfinals and top-ranked Novak Djokovic in the semifinals.

-Zverev was trying to win his second consecutive Madrid title, and third overall.

-“Right now you are the best player in the world,” Zverev told the 19-year-old Alcaraz.
-“Even though you are still 5 years old, you are still beating us all, so great to see for tennis that we have such a new superstar who is going to win many Grand Slams, who is going to be No. 1 and is going to win this tournament many times.”
+“Last year I was going through these experiences for the first time, playing against the best players, playing in the Masters 1000, and I learned a lot,” Alcaraz said.
+“Now it’s different.
+I go onto the court knowing that I can win, with the confidence that I can win at any moment.”

 Alcaraz became the youngest winner in Madrid, and the second youngest to win two Masters 1000 trophies after Nadal won in Monte Carlo and Rome in 2005.
 Alcaraz had already become the youngest to enter the top 10 since Nadal did it in 2005.